dmitrif/onvif2mqtt/README.md

 - Nelly's Security Doorbell (NSC-DB2)
 - Laview Halo One Doorbell - **TESTED**
 - RCA HSDB2A Doorbell (flashed with LaView firmware)
+- Hikvision DB2 - **Does not work, TODO: implement push point subscriptions.**
 - Any other ONVIF compliant IP Camera - if it works for you please let me know so that this list can be updated.

 ## Supported Events